Guide: Understanding, preventing and treating an irritated vulva

 The clitoris:

-It is the sensitive erectile organ which is mainly composed of spongy tissue.
+It is the sensitive erectile organ that is mainly composed of spongy tissue.
 It is the main source of sexual pleasure for many women.
 The clitoris is covered by a fold of skin called the clitoral hood.

 The vaginal opening (vaginal orifice):